5jt/dyalog-cookbook/manuscript/04 Logging what happens .md

 ~~~
 ∇ {MyLogger}←Initial dummy
 ⍝ Prepares the application.
-   #.⎕IO←1 ⋄ #.⎕ML←1 ⋄ #.⎕WX←3 ⋄ #.⎕PP←15 ⋄ #.⎕DIV←1
 ⍝
 ~~~

-At the moment `Initial` is not doing too much, but that will change.
-Note that we took the opportunity to make sure that all the system settings in `#` are set according to our needs. `MyApp` sets these variables for itself but within `Initial` we now make sure that `#` uses the same values as well, no matter what the session defaults are.
+At the moment `Initial` is not doing anything, but that will change soon.

 We also need to change `ProcessFile`: